-The principal object and activity of the Charitable Company is the operation of Whitstone School Academy Trust to provide free education and care for students of different abilities between the ages of 11 and 16.
+The principal object and activity of the Charitable Company is the operation of Whitstone School Academy Trust to provide free education and care for pupils of different abilities between the ages of 11 and 16.

-The aims of the Academy during the year ended 31 August 2019 are summarised below:
+The aims of the Academy during the year ended 31 August 2020 are summarised below:

-- to continue to raise the standard of educational attainment and achievement of all students. - to provide a broad and balanced curriculum, including extra curricular activities. - to develop students as more effective learners. - to develop the Academy site so that it enables students to achieve their full potential.

-- to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve 5 9 4 GCSE grades including English and Maths. - to provide value for money for the funds expended. - to enhance the curriculum at partner primary schools to accommodate some specialist teaching, and a range of activities. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to manage and run the Leisure Centre to ensure it provides a first class facility for students, parents, staff and the Shepton Mallet community and to provide a source of income for the School. - to develop the School's capacity to manage change, and - to conduct the School's business in accordance with the highest standards of integrity and probity.
+- to continue to raise the standard of educational attainment and achievement of all pupils. - to provide a broad and balanced curriculum, including extra curricular activities. - to develop students as more effective learners. - to develop the Academy site so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve a positive Progress 8 score. - to provide value for money for the funds expended. - to fulfil the role of a teaching school. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to conduct the Academy's business in accordance with the highest standards of integrity, probity and openness.